An integrated, real-time view across all tiers and proactive early warning of potential problems

-With huge volumes of transactions running across its complex and dynamic infrastructure, Sportingbet needed a solution to help it gain more insight into operational activities, deliver persistent surveillance to help ensure security, and provide visibility into the quality of service delivered from each of its websites – all without adding additional complexity or latency.
+With huge volumes of transactions running across its complex and dynamic infrastructure, Sportingbet needed a solution to help it gain more insight into operational activities, deliver persistent security visibility into potential threats, and provide visibility into the quality of service delivered from each of its websites – all without adding additional complexity or latency.

 ExtraHop has delivered a significant return on investment for us almost from day one.